 Marjorie Swanson Briskey

-A lifelong educator, Marjorie Swanson Briskey (BS ’53, MS ’62) worked around the globe.
-After marriage to Ernest Briskey (BS ’52, PhD ’58), she worked in business and research in Denmark while Ernest continued research begun at UW-Madison.
+A lifelong educator, Marjorie Swanson Briskey (BS 1953 Home Economics; MS 1962) worked around the globe.
+After marriage to Ernest Briskey (1931-2006) (BS 1952 Biochemistry; PhD 1958), she worked in business and research in Denmark while Ernest continued research begun at UW-Madison.
 On their return to Madison, Marj taught nutrition at the School and supervised student teachers.
 The Briskeys later moved to Thailand, where Marj taught home economics and advised the International Human Assistance Project.
 In 1987 they headed to Kuwait, where she taught science, reading, and social studies.
 The couple returned to the United States in 1998.
-Gifts to the School include the Ernest J. and Marjorie S. Human Ecology Fund.
+Marj served nine years on the School of Human Ecology’s Board of Visitors.
+Marj and Ernest’s generous gifts to the School include the Ernest J. and Marjorie S. Human Ecology Fund.

 Nancy Meng Bruce

-After graduation, Nancy Meng Bruce (BS’54 Early Childhood Development) taught at the preschool level for several years in Milwaukee.
-Later, she married Robert Bruce and the couple raised five children.
-Nancy actively volunteers in several affiliations that are related to her love of textiles.
-Nancy’s particular interest is antique American quilts, and several of the quilts she has given to the Helen Louise Allen Textile Collection (HLATC) were featured in an exhibit held at the Chazen Museum.
-Bruce has made donations to support the digitization of the collection’s archival images, establish the Design Gallery in 1990, furnish the School’s first infant care teaching and research facility, and renovate the Dean’s office.
+After graduation, Nancy Meng Bruce (1932-2016) (BS 1954 Early Childhood Development) taught at the preschool level for several years in Milwaukee.
+Later, she married Robert Bruce (BBA 1953) and the couple raised five children.
+Nancy was an active volunteer in several affiliations that are related to her love of textiles.
+Nancy’s particular interest was antique American quilts and several of the quilts she gave to the Helen Louise Allen Textile Collection (HLATC) were featured in an exhibit held at the Chazen Museum.
+Nancy made donations to support the digitization of the collection’s archival images, establish the Design Gallery in 1990, furnish the School’s first infant care teaching and research facility, and renovate the Dean’s office.
 Following the announcement of her 1990 Design Gallery gift, Human Ecology alumni around the country contacted her to express their delight.
 “It got others thinking about giving,” she said.
-Through her 100 Women gift, Nancy is particularly excited about the impact of new facilities – the gallery, HLATC and the preschool.
+Through her 100 Women gift, Nancy was particularly excited about the impact of new facilities – the gallery, HLATC and the preschool.
 “I am thankful to help in some way,” she said.
 “The students in the future will benefit.”

 Nancy E. Chellevold